 Welcome to My Daddy Cooks!
-My name is Nick Coffer and I am the 38 year old dad of a wilful, funny blur of perpetual three year old motion who goes by the name of Archie.
+My name is Nick Coffer and I am the 40 year old dad of a wilful, funny blur of perpetual six year old motion who goes by the name of Archie and a new kid on the block, two year old Matilda.

 I set up this blog in Novemver 2009.
 I had lost my business earlier that year and found myself at home as a stay-at-home dad.
 Although it was in many ways the worst year of my life, it was also possibly the best as I was lucky enough to spend my time with my growing toddler.
 The blog was initially just a creative side-project to give me something to focus on but, 18 months later, it has now become my full time activity and spawned a whole new career.

-I set the blog up to simply document what and how we cook in our house.
+Going back to the history of this blog, I set it up to simply document what and how we cook in our house.
 We try to eat fresh, healthy and interesting meals, using all manner of herbs, spices and ingredients, all cooked on a very modest budget.

 We always wanted to help Archie have a good relationship with food and when he turned six months and we began to wean him onto solids, we followed an approach called “baby led weaning” whereby he ate at the table with us and ate what we were eating, when we were eating it.
 For sure, in the early days we had to ensure that his food was soft enough to chew but the principle remained the same.
 By no means at all does Archie eat everything but he does engage with food and is curious about what he cooks and eats.